TopicBotList/apidocs/content/docs/Developer/API/Intro.md

 ---
 title: API Introduction
 description: Hello there!
-This is a introduction to the DscInflux API!
+This is an introduction to the Topic's API!
 ---

-Topic API is used for most of it's backend its like a mastermind of our cause!!! and can easily be reached at `api.topiclist.xyz`.
-Its is basically a API used by Topic to manage it's main Services.
+Topic API is used for most of its backend its like a mastermind of our cause!!! and can easily be reached at `api.topiclist.xyz`.
+It is an API used by Topic to manage its main Services.

 ## Base URL

-The Base URL that you will be using, to make requests with the API is `api.topiclist.xyz`.
+The Base URL you will use to make requests with the API is `api.topiclist.xyz`.

 ##  Git Repo

-Here is the github repo for the Topic-List-API- https://github.com/TopicBotList/Topic-List-API
+Here is the GitHub repo for the Topic-List-API- https://github.com/TopicBotList/Topic-List-API